-As mentioned before, this particular amp does retain a lot of the hallmarks from the previous ones, and you do have the option to run a microphone through it, which is played through a separate channel than the acoustic guitar.
-Instead of a CD input though, you have some auxiliary ports.
+As mentioned before, this particular amp does retain a lot of the hallmarks from the previous ones, and you do have the option to run a microphone through it, which is played through a separate channel from the acoustic guitar.
+Instead of a CD input, though, you have some auxiliary ports.

 This acoustic guitar amplifier is more expensive than the Behringer AT108, but it is sometimes cheaper than the Roland AC33RW, so if you need more power and some extra goodies, this one is well worth the money.
 It’s an attractive, good-quality piece of equipment that can be a huge asset to your live performances.

-A fun fact that some people may not know is that Leo Fender and his company actually got its start by fixing and making guitar amps.
+A fun fact that some people may not know is that Leo Fender and his company actually got their start by fixing and making guitar amps.
 Today, Fender is usually associated with some iconic guitars and celebrated players, but their amplifiers are still a top priority for them, and they continue to put out high-quality stuff.

 Unlike the Marshall, this one has just a single 8” driver, despite being double the wattage.
 Don’t worry – because of its wattage, you’ll be able to sound big at most gigs while also retaining clarity.

 With the Acoustic 100, you’ll mostly be getting the standard features that come from an acoustic guitar amp under $500 or around that pricing point, but you’ll also find some cool stuff that even some of the more costly ones don’t have.